privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorCodeStore.md

 Overall it looks like the following:
 - Pop EVM word `offset` and `length` from the stack,
-- Go to `ErrorCodeStore` state when call context is being created & select which one of the followings occurs:
+- Go to `ErrorCodeStore` state when call context is being created & select which one of the following occurs:
   1. Storing `length` of bytecode runs out of gas.
   2. `length` of bytecode exceeds `MAXCODESIZE`.